 Although asynchronous CMC has its strengths such as reflective versus spontaneous discussion, Mason and Lockwood (1994) identify several potential weaknesses of these computer conferencing systems, such as an overwhelming number of messages to read, frequent domination of discussions by a small number of students, increased chance of misunderstandings and reduced student motivation to interact.
 However, skilful facilitation of online discussions by the instructor can minimize and even eliminate these weaknesses.”
 (Rovai, 2007, p.
 78).

-Useful Links to Websites or Resources
+Useful Links to Websites or Resources for UniLearn

 Promoting learning through asynchronous discussion: